Life-Sustaining Processes of the Diatom

 Allen AE, Dupont CL, Obornik M, et al. 2011.
 Evolution and metabolic significance of the urea cycle in photosynthetic diatoms.
 Nature 473, 203–207

 Allen AE, Vardi A, Bowler C. 2006.
-An ecological and evolutionary context for integrated nitrogen metabolism and related signaling pathways in marine diatoms.
+An ecological and evolutionary context for integrated nitrogen metabolism and related pathways in marine diatoms.
 Current Opinion in Plant Biology 9, 264–273.

 Armbrust EV, Berges JA, Bowler C, et al. 2004.
 The genome of the diatom Thalassiosira pseudonana: ecology, evolution, and metabolism.
 Science 306, 79–86